-I have three more in this series to publish, so that is my main focus.
+I have one more in this series to publish, so that is my main focus.
 After that, I have another historical fiction series I’d like to start, along with several spin offs to my first series, a mystery novel I’d like to take a crack at, and eventually, a series of books for my ten-year-old daughter.

 What are you working on at the minute?

 A Christian historical series set in 14th century England during the Black Plague.

 Why do you write?